odoo/documentation/getting_started/documentation.rst

 What do we expect from you?
 ===========================

-We used to deploy full featured projects within 25 to 250 hours of services, which is much faster than any other ERP vendor on the market.
+We are used to deploying fully featured projects within 25 to 250 hours of services, which is much faster than any other ERP vendor on the market.
-Most projects are completed between 1 and 4 calendar months.
+Most projects are completed between 1 to 9 calendar months.

-But what really **differentiates between a successful implementation and a slow one, is you, the customer!** From our experience, here is what leads to a successful project.
+But what really **differentiates between a successful implementation and a slow one, is you, the customer!** From our experience, when our customer is engaged and proactive the implementation is smooth.

 Your internal implementation manager
 ------------------------------------

-We will ask you for a single point of contact within your company work on the project with our project manager.
-To be efficient, this person
+We ask that you maintain a single point of contact within your company to work with our project manager on your Odoo Implementation.
+This is to ensure efficiency and a single knowledge base in your company.
-must:
+Additionally, this person must:

--   **be available at least 2 full days a week** for the project, otherwise you will slow down the implementation.
-More is better, the fastest implementations have a full time project manager.
+-   **be available at least 2 full days a week** for the project, otherwise you risk slowing down your implementation.
+More is better with the fastest implementations having a full time project manager.

 -   **have authority to take decisions** on their own.
-Odoo usually transforms all departments of companies for the better.
-In such a project, you have a lot of decisions to take on small details.
-If there is too much back and forth between several decision makers, it could potentially seriously slow things down.
+Odoo usually transforms all departments within a company for the better.
+There can be many small details that need quick turn arounds for answers and if there is too much back and forth between several internal decision makers within your company it could potentially seriously slow everything down.

--   **have the leadership** to train and enforce policies at most departments.
-This person must have the support, or be part, of the top management.
+-   **have the leadership** to train and enforce policies internally with full support from all departments and top management, or be part of top management.

-Integrate 95% of your business, not 100%
+Integrate 90% of your business, not 100%
 ----------------------------------------

-You probably chose Odoo because no other software allows for such a high level of automation, feature coverage and integration.
-But **don't be an extremist in that direction.**
+You probably chose Odoo because no other software allows for such a high level of automation, feature coverage, and integration.
+But **don't be an extremist.**

-Customizations cost you money, are more complex to maintain, add risks to the implementation and can cause issues with upgrades.
+Customizations cost you time, money, are more complex to maintain, add risks to the implementation, and can cause issues with upgrades.

-Standard Odoo can probably cover 95% of your business.
-Be flexible on the remaining 5%, otherwise that 5% will cost you twice the original project price.
+Standard Odoo can probably cover 90% of your business processes and requirements.
+Be flexible on the remaining 10%, otherwise that 10% will cost you twice the original project price.
 One always underestimates the hidden costs of customization.

 -   **Do it the Odoo way, not yours.** Be flexible, use Odoo the way it was designed.
 Learn how it works and don't try to replicate the way your old system(s) works.

--   **The project first, customizations second.** If you really want customizations, phase them in at the end of the project, ideally after going into production.
-Once a customer starts using Odoo, they usually drop about 60% of their customization requests as they learn to do it the out of the box Odoo way.
-It is more important to have all your business processes working than customizing a screen to add fields or automate a few e-mails.
+-   **The project first, customizations second.** If you really want to customize Odoo, phase it towards the end of the project, ideally after having been in production for several months.
+Once a customer starts using Odoo, they usually drop about 60% of their customization requests as they learn to perform their work flows out of the box, or the Odoo way.
+It is more important to have all your business processes working than customizing a screen to add a few fields here and there or automating a few e-mails.

-Our project managers are trained to help you make the right decision and measure the tradeoffs involved but it is much easier if you are aligned with them on the objectives.
+Our project managers are trained to help you make the right decisions and measure the tradeoffs involved but it is much easier if you are aligned with them on the objectives.
+Some processes may take more time than your previous system(s), however you need to weigh that increase in time with other decreases in time for other processes.
+If the net time spent is decreased with your move to Odoo than you are already ahead.

 Invest time in learning Odoo
 ----------------------------

-Start your free trial.
-Play with the system.
-The more comfortable you are with Odoo, the better your decisions will be and the training phase will be that much easier.
+Start your free trial and play with the system.
+The more comfortable you are with navigating Odoo, the better your decisions will be and the quicker and easier your training phases will be.

 Nothing replaces playing with the software, but here are some extra
 resources: